1

 Other Mountain Districts

-EMD maintains inter-district agreements with many water and sanitation districts within the mountain area.
+Evergreen Metro District maintains inter-district agreements with three water and sanitation districts within the mountain area.
 These Districts include West Jefferson County Metropolitan, Kittredge Sanitation and Water.
-Inter-district agreements allow the Evergreen Metropolitan District to operate and maintain the West Jefferson County and Kittredge wastewater treatment plants and all of the collection system piping and eight pump stations within the other districts.
+Inter-district agreements allow the Evergreen Metropolitan District to operate and maintain the West Jefferson County and Kittredge wastewater treatment plants and all the collection system piping and eight pump stations within the other districts.

 Miscellaneous